RecapPrevious section introduced Forward Process and Backward Process of Denoising Diffusion Probabilistic Model (DDPM).

 Now we are very close to our target.
 The conditional score function is connected to the score function through the following equation:

-Substituting the into the , expanding the squares, and utilizing the above equation, we can derive that the denoising objective is equivalent to a denoising score matching objective:
+Substituting the into the , expanding the squares, and utilizing the above equation, and drop terms that are irrelavant with parameter , we can show that optimizing the denoising objective is equivalent to optimize a denoising score matching objective:

 This objectives says that the denoising neural network is trained to approximate a scaled score function 3